 Case Classes: General Information

-In MYOB Advanced, you group cases into classes based on specific characteristics.
+In MYOB Acumatica, you group cases into classes based on specific characteristics.
 Using case classes may help you effectively manage your customer support processes, such as distributing cases, collecting information to help with solving customers' problems related to your company's products or services, and preparing support reports to evaluate the performance of your support team.

 This topic provides information about the creation and settings of case classes.